-- the basic concepts about the thin film technology. - The different kinetics of thin film nucleation. - the characterization tools for thin films. - different properties of thin films. - the importance of use of thin films in application and research.
+- the basic concepts about the thin film technology. - the different kinetics of thin film nucleation. - the characterization tools for thin films. - Structural, optical, dielectric and mechanical properties of thin films - applications of thin films in optoelectronics

-PHDY119 CORROSION SCIENCE AND TECHNOLOGY L T P C
+PHDY 309 CORROSION SCIENCE AND TECHNOLOGY LT P C